DecentricCorp/Lightrail-API-Docs/apiary-sources/sections/object-model.md

 Note that Cards are also connected to Programs through their Value Stores and cannot exist in isolation.
 Therefore, before you start creating Cards, you need to set up at least one Principal Program to be used for creating the Principal Value Stores of your Cards.
 The Principal Value Store is created automatically in the course of Card creation and you do not need to explicitly do create it, but you have to provide the `programId` in the Card creation request.
 Account Cards can be an exception to this as we will see in a bit.

-Since Lightrail does not handle currency exchange, as a general integrity constraint, it expects all the Value Stores in a Card to have the same currency, i.e. derive from Programs with the same currency.
+Since Lightrail does not handle currency exchange, it requires a single currency for all the Value Stores on the Card.
 For example, if you create a Card with the Principal Value Store in CAD, all subsequent attached promotions must derive from CAD Programs.

 Programs are also a great way to organize, track, and analyze values.
 For example, you probably want to know how many people took advantage of your _Back to School_ promotions and how it affected your sales.
 The Lightrail Web App provides various reports, stats, and analyses for the values created in each Program.